ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 below.)

     <img src="./media/image3.png" style="width:6.5in;height:4.08333in" />

  *Figure for surface flow clalculation and water surface profile determination.*

+ It is **imperative to note** the following default settings and understand how the module positions the key elevations for the weir structure:
+ 1. Upstream apron level is fixed to the minimum river bed level at the weir axis.
+This can be controlled by the user and can be adjusted to with in 1.0meter of this value from the variable editor.
+ 1. The End-sill of the down stream appron is fixed at an elevation equal to the minimum river bed level corresponding to the total length of the weir structure.
+This is not controlled by the user, rather by the existing river bed conditions.

-> :bulb: **Important Note**: The flow surface profile created is a result of the calculations made according to the provisions in the Technical Notes (at the end of this page), and may vary from results that may be obtained from numerical analysis or simulation methods.
+The flow surface profile created is a result of the calculations made according to the provisions in the [Technical Notes](#technical-notes) (further down this page)

+> **IMPORTANT NOTE:** We underline the design approach followed in developing this module again.
+The appron length is determined by the Froude number.
+The Froude Number depends on the energy difference, which is determined based on the appron length.
+It is therefore impertive to **Refresh** until pool level values stop changing, before accepting design values.

 ### Sub-surface flow analysis:
 [Back to Toc](#table-of-contents)